Am0031/javascript-algorithms/src/oddOrEven/README.md

 # Odd or Even

-In this activity, we will be writing code to create a function that determines whether a number is odd or even.
+In this activity, the challenge is to create a function that determines whether a number is odd or even.

 ## Examples